 Figure 2.
 Foundational Partners in Next Generation Afterschool Systems, 2014

 The cities with established partnerships between the afterschool system and public sector, including the school district, appear to have had an easier time with their initial system building than other Next Generation cities.
 Such strong partnerships are particularly helpful given both the importance and the challenges of afterschool system-school district partnerships.
 In many of the study cities, afterschool services were provided in school settings and leveraged school resources, including classroom space, access to students, utilities, and meals/snacks.
-Strong relationships and data sharing agreements with local districts also expand afterschool systems' access to data sharing that can inform understanding of the afterschool systems.
+Strong relationships and data sharing agreements with local districts also expand afterschool systems' access to data sharing that can inform understanding of the afterschool systems' performance and the alignment of resources to the needs of students within the systems.
 Districts regularly collect individual-level data on their students that can help answer afterschool providers' questions about the youth they serve.